ahnj/snowfla/content/posts/snowflake-internals-notes.md

 ---

-Sometimes you care about how magic is performed behind the curtain.
-The 'two french dudes' and their friends have generously shared some it.
+Sometimes you care about how the technical magic is performed behind the curtain.
+The 'two french dudes' and their friends have generously shared their notes with us.

 # Snowflake Paper
 http://pages.cs.wisc.edu/~yxy/cs839-s20/papers/snowflake.pdf